Laptops · Resale guide

 Essential Checks

-4. Run Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colours at max brightness.
-Look for any stuck pixels (always on) or dead pixels (always off).
+CrystalDiskInfoto check the SSD’s health status.
+If it shows “Caution” or “Bad,” walk away—the drive is failing. - Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colours at max brightness.
+Look closely for any stuck, dead, or discoloured pixels.

-5. Test All Ports: Plug in USB drives, headphones, and an HDMI cable (if applicable) to ensure all USB-A, USB-C, HDMI, and audio jacks are fully functional.
+- Test All Ports: Plug in a USB drive, HDMI cable, headphones, and an SD card (if applicable) into every port to ensure they are all functioning correctly.

-6. Test Keyboard Thoroughly: Open Notepad and type every single key, including function keys (Fn + F1-F12).
-Check for sticky keys, unresponsive keys, or double-typing issues.
+- Keyboard Test: Open Notepad and type every single key, including function keys and number pad.
+Watch for unresponsive keys or “double-typing” issues.

-7. Evaluate Trackpad Functionality: Test all multi-touch gestures, click in all four corners, and check for any physical wobble or looseness.
-The trackpad should feel firm and responsive.
+- Trackpad Functionality: Test all multi-touch gestures, click in all four corners, and check for any physical wobble or inconsistent clicking.

-11. Check for Swollen Battery: Place the laptop on a perfectly flat surface and press gently on corners.
-If it rocks or the trackpad area bulges, the battery is likely swollen and needs immediate replacement.
+- Swollen Battery Check: Place the laptop on a perfectly flat surface.
+If it rocks or wobbles, or if the trackpad or bottom panel bulges, the battery is likely swollen and needs immediate replacement.

 Insider Checks

-THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys at an angle.
-Heavily-used keys (spacebar, E, T, A, S, Shift) develop a visible shine where the matte texture has worn off.
-A “barely used” laptop with shiny keys indicates far more use than claimed.
-If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced, which could hide underlying issues.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
+Heavily used keys like the spacebar, ‘E’, ‘T’, ‘A’, ‘S’, and ‘N’ will develop a visible shine where the matte texture has worn off.
+A “barely used” laptop with shiny keys means it’s seen far more action than claimed—expect to negotiate ₹2,000-₹5,000 off.

-THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then let go.
-It should STAY in place without falling open or closed.
-If it falls, the hinge mechanism is worn from heavy use, mishandling, or potential drop damage.
-This is a common failure point for thin and light laptops.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and gently let go.
+It should stay firmly in place.
+If the lid falls open or snaps shut on its own, the hinge mechanism is worn out from heavy use or potential drop damage.
+Hinge repair, especially if the plastic mounts are cracked, can cost ₹3,000-₹6,000.

 Common Scams to Watch For (India 2026)